FoalTS/foal/docs/guide/2-database-setup.md

 This class is a *Service*.
 Basically a service can be any class that serves a restricted and well-defined purpose.
 It requires to be surrounded by the `Service` decorator from the `@foal/core` package.

-This class inherits from the `SequelizeConnectionService` and is just a wrapper of Sequelize, a largly-used ORM, to set up a connection to the database.
+This class inherits from the `SequelizeConnectionService` and is just a wrapper of Sequelize, a largly-used ORM, to set up a connection to a database.
 You must specify the URI of the database you want to connect to.
 You could pass it directly to the `super` function here but let's start using good practices here and write it an config file.

 You can find such file in the directory `src/config`.
 Open `config.ts` and change the string `'my_uri'` in the `developpement` configuration.